headwinds/cross-country/README.md

 npm install --save cross-country
 ```

-You want to run 2 directories
+You want to open 2 terminals

 1. where you build the components
 ```